Environmental incident response

 We want to deal with environmental risks before they turn into incidents and cause damage - a fence at the top of the cliff.

 Monitoring consent compliance and responding to incidents, while necessary and important, are more like the ambulance at the bottom of the cliff.
-They are needed to fix a problem often after the environmental damage has occurred, and stop it happening again.
+They are needed to fix a problem often after the environmental damage has occurred and stop it from happening again.

-During 2021/22 there were 3,763 resource management incidents across Canterbury.
-3,649 of them were assessed and 114 were still being processed at the time of reporting.
+During 2022/23 there were 3,394 resource management incidents across Canterbury.
+3,160 were assessed and 234 were still being processed at the time of reporting.
 Most reports related to:

-If an incident has the potential to seriously impact the environment, a Resource Management Officer will make a site visit at the earliest opportunity.
+If an incident has the potential to impact the environment seriously, a Resource Management Officer will make a site visit at the earliest opportunity.

-Protecting the environment is our top priority.
-The public play an important role in protecting our region’s natural resources.
-Every year, we receive approximately 4,400 reports regarding incidents with potential to harm the quality of our air, land, or water.
+Environmental regulation and protection is a core service.
+The public plays an important role in protecting our region’s natural resources.
+Every year, we receive approximately 4,400 reports regarding incidents that could harm the quality of our air, land, or water.

-Most reports last year related to discharges to air – many relating to outdoor burns and dust.
+Most reports last year related to discharges to air.

 Our staff call upon expertise from other technical staff (scientists, engineers), city and district council staff, and external consultants as the situation demands.